Robin-Hoodie/io.oreon.autocomplete.demo/README.md

 Install it by running `npm install oreon-autocomplete` or `yarn add oreon-autocomplete`

-## Demo project
+## Deployed version

-A demo application is published at https://autocomplete.oreon.io to showcase its usage
+This application is deployed at https://autocomplete.oreon.io

-## Building/running demo project locally
+## Building/running the demo project locally

 - Clone the demo project `git clone https://github.com/OreonRobin/io.oreon.autocomplete.demo`
 - Install the dependencies by running `npm install` or `yarn install`